Ibi Zoboi

-Ibi Zoboi is a Haitian-American author of young adult fiction.
-She is best known for her young adult novel American Street, which was a finalist for the National Book Award for Young Adult's Literature in 2017.
+Ibi Aanu Zoboi is a Haitian-American author of young adult fiction.
+She is best known for her young adult novel American Street, which was a finalist for the National Book Award for Young Adults' Literature in 2017.

 Early life

 Born in Haiti as Pascale Philantrope, Zoboi immigrated from Port-au-Prince with her mother at age four and grew up in Bushwick, Brooklyn, in the 1980s.
 The move was hard on Zoboi, who found Brooklyn to be lonely, as her family was in Haiti and her mother worked.
 She cites the move from Haiti to New York as one that defined her.
 Four years later, Zoboi returned to Haiti for a visit with her mother.
 When they tried to return to the United States, Zoboi was not allowed to return.
 Zoboi stayed in Haiti with relatives for three months while her mother worked to get her back.
 After her return, her teachers placed her in an English as a Second Language course when she was in the fifth grade, wrongly assuming that Zoboi couldn't speak English.
 This caused her to feel "invisible".
 She turned to poetry and writing as a way for her to be seen.

 Before becoming an author, Zoboi worked at a newspaper and in a bookstore.
 Interested in writing, she took classes in creative writing at the Vermont College of Fine Arts and graduated with her MFA in Writing for Children and Young Adults.

 Zoboi took her husband's surname at marriage and changed her first name to Ibi, a Yoruba word for "rebirth", reflecting her birth name, Pascale, which is related to Easter.